cjmcdonald42/cjmcdonald42/README.md

-## Fall 2021 Semester
-- Prepare Drone Technology and Engineering curriculum for Spring Robotics Class

 ## Spring 2022 Semester
 - Code review of mxMoodle, Prepare the road to Moodle v4.0
 - Develop user documentation for mxMoodle
+- Teach Robotics and Drone Technology

 ## My Next Project
-- Install portable Zoom Room carts in Ware Hall
-- Set up the next generation of IT Centre with presentation and podcasting station
+- Zoom Rooms and Digital Signage
+- Prepare my Robotics Class for the Spring Semester
+- Set up a Moodle 4.0 Development Server
 - Prepare a weekly technology podcast leading into a club or new Tech-based class

 ## Currently Learning